 A student's final grade for the course is the sum of the separate assignments.
 It is not necessary to pass each assignment separately in order to pass the course.
-The University of Calgary UndergraduateGrading System and Faculty of Social Work Percentage Conversion will be used.
+The University of Calgary Undergraduate Grading System and Faculty of Social Work Percentage Conversion will be used.
+This grading system overrides the grading system in D2L.